-- Student learning outcomes and assessment are ongoing, systematic and used for continuous quality improvement.
+Student learning outcomes and assessments are ongoing, systematic, and used for continuous quality improvement.

-- Evaluation and fine-tuning of organizational structures to support student learning is ongoing.
+Evaluation and fine-tuning of organizational structures to support student learning are ongoing.

 - Learning outcomes are specifically linked to program reviews.

-- Student Learning Outcomes (for courses, instructional programs, counseling, and workshops).
-Example: after a students have completed this workshop, they will be able to identify appropriate and relevant scholarship opportunities.
+Student Learning Outcomes (SLOs) (for courses, instructional programs, counseling, and workshops).
+Example: after students have completed this workshop, they will be able to identify appropriate and relevant scholarship opportunities.

-- Student Service Outcomes (for additional services provided to students such as transcript procurement, registration, and financial aid).
-Examples: students can easily access transcripts and receive them in a timely manner.
+Student Service Outcomes (SSOs) (for additional services provided to students such as transcript procurement, registration, and financial aid).
+Example: students can easily access transcripts and receive them in a timely manner.

-- Admininstrative Unit Outcomes (for services provided to faculty, staff, vendors, external organizations, etc. to produce an environment of learning for our students)
+- Administrative Unit Outcomes (AUOs) (for services provided to faculty, staff, vendors, external organizations, etc. to produce an environment of learning for our students)

 For more information on assessing SSOs and AUOs, please refer to the handbook chapter covering these topics.
-The rest of the handbook is focussed on SLOs.
+The rest of the handbook is focused on SLOs.

-At the course, program, and student service level, departments are responsible for identifying student learning outcomes, assessing the results, and making decisions about what actions to take once the results have been analyzed.
-Departments should decide if the best way to assess outcomes is through shared assessment tools or coordination of different assessment tools.
-Individual faculty members have a professional responsibility to contribute to the overall SLO efforts of the department.
+At the course and program level academic departments are responsible for identifying student learning outcomes, assessing the results, and making decisions about what actions to take once the results have been analyzed.
+These efforts are facilitated by Department Chairs that have the contractual responsibility to coordinate the efforts of discipline faculty in the establishment and assessment of student learning outcomes and the use of outcomes assessment results for course and program improvement.Together, departmental faculty should decide the best way to assess outcomes, either through shared assessment tools or the coordination of different assessment tools.
+Individual faculty members, both full and part-time, have a contractual professional responsibility to contribute to the overall SLO efforts of the department.

-Administrators are responsible for supporting faculty and departments in their assessment efforts and ensuring compliance with accreditation expectations.
+The Executive Leadership Team at the College drives the assessment processes of AUOs.
+Administrators use service area outcomes to guide the formation of annual goals and objectives, many of which directly relate outcomes in the service area.
+Annual goals and objectives are also informed by the annual College Priorities developed by the Board of Trustees.
+Administrators are responsible for supporting faculty and other individuals employed in departments and other units in their assessment efforts and for ensuring compliance with accreditation expectations.
 This responsibility includes ensuring opportunities exist for faculty and departments to receive training in the development and assessment of student learning outcomes; creating structures where the results of assessment can be reported; and for fostering institutional dialogue.